yisiox/tp/docs/UserGuide.md

 A specific text input entered into the command input box to interact with *AssetBook*.

 #### Field
+A detail that is part of a parameter, and is after the prefix.
+For example, `NAME` is a field of the `n\NAME` parameter.

 #### GUI
 Graphical User Interface.
 The window that appears when an application is launched.